Xp101T7/Xp101T7.github.io/_posts/2023-05-07-GitHub-Pages-Jekyll.md

 ---
-title: How to Build a GitHub Pages website using jekyll and Chirpy
+title: How to Build a GitHub Pages website using Jekyll and Chirpy
 date: 2023-05-07 12:00:00 -500
 categories: [GitHub.io,Jekyll]
 tags: [Website,Jekyll,GitHub.io,Favicon]